 Sometimes when life is difficult, it is hard to believe in and live our faith.
-But these are the moments when it is essential.
+But these are the moments when FAITH is essential.
 Mom knew this and taught me this important lesson.
-When her cancer progressed a few months ago, she didn’t stop praying or going to Mass – deep held practices which sustained her for 75 years.
-She may have questioned or been frustrated, which is normal, but she still persevered.
-Even though she may not have felt anything, she still made an act of faith and this very effort gave her many graces to endure the challenges of the last month of her disease.
-Mom knew, This world as we know it is not the final reality and we are not meant to live here permanently.
-We are meant to be born into a higher world.
+When her cancer progressed in the last year of her life, she didn’t stop praying or going to Mass – deep held practices which have sustained her for 75 years.
+She may have questioned God or been frustrated, which is normal, but she still persevered in faith.
+Even though mom may not have felt anything, she still made an ACT of faith and this very effort gave her many graces to endure the challenges of the last month of her disease.
+I am sure that mom knew, “This world as we know it is not the final reality and we are not meant to live here permanently.
+We are meant to be born into a higher world.“

-My mom lived her Catholic faith and knew that heaven is real and she taught all of us to believe in that reality with the hope that we would one day meet our Lord in His glory.
-We used to ponder what it would be like in heaven.
-I’m not sure but I liked my brother’s description from his beautiful eulogy: Heaven is like pulling into mom and dad’s home on Graybirch Road, Cape Cod.
-You arrive with your family and bags of treats, enter through the side door and turn the corner with anticipation and there on the counter are flickering candles and fresh flowers.
+My mom lived her Catholic faith every day of her life and knew that heaven was real.
+She taught all of us to believe in that reality with the hope that we would one day meet our Lord in His glory.
+As a family, we used to ponder what it would be like in heaven.
+I’m not sure but I loved my brother’s description from his beautiful eulogy at my mom’s funeral: “Heaven is like pulling into mom and dad’s home on Greybirch Road, Cape Cod.
+You arrive with your family and bags of treats.
+Entering through the side door, you turn the corner with anticipation and notice the flickering candles and fresh flowers on the counter.
 Trays of cheese, fruit and wine adorn the side counter and the lights are dim and welcoming.
-Coming toward you with arms wide open is the loveliest woman you have ever seen – she is pure love – wide, joyful smile and so eager to embrace you.
-“Hi mom!”
+Coming toward you with arms wide open is the loveliest woman you have ever seen – she is pure love.
+Her wide, joyful smile are eager to embrace you….”
 That sure sounds like heaven to me.